tomalaforge/angular-challenges/docs/src/content/docs/challenges/performance/36-ngfor-optimization.md

 ## Information

 In this application, we have a list of individuals that we can add, delete or update.
-If you open the developer Chrome panel by pressing **F12**, go to he <b>source</b> tab, and expand the element to see the list, you will notice that each time, you add, delete or update a list item, the entire DOM elements are destroyed and initialized again.
+If you open the developer Chrome panel by pressing **F12**, go to the <b>Elements</b> tab, and expand the element to see the list, you will notice that each time you add, delete or update a list item, all the DOM elements are destroyed and initialized again.
 (See video below).

 <video controls src="https://github.com/tomalaforge/angular-challenges/assets/30832608/71b90307-3ee3-42c0-a532-b67ce4f20bf6">
 </video>